swodesh-2001/DeepNeuralNetwork-Scratch/Readme.md

 $$ \boxed{T'(z) = \frac{4}{(e^z + e^{-z})^2}} $$

-This can also be expressed in terms of $ \tanh(z) $:
+This can also be expressed in terms of $\tanh(z)$:

 $$ \boxed{T'(z) = 1 - \tanh^2(z)} $$

-Both forms represent the derivative of the hyperbolic tangent function with respect to $ z $.
+Both forms represent the derivative of the hyperbolic tangent function with respect to $z$.

 **Code Implementation:**